kennethklau/Getting-and-Cleaning-Data-Project/CodeBook.md

-The following changes were made to the data
+The following changes have been made to the data

-1. The column Activity was based on the 'test_Y.txt' and 'train_Y.txt' files.
+1. The column Activity is based on the 'test_Y.txt' and 'train_Y.txt' files.
    The values in these two files are numerics.
    The values in the resulting file is based on the file 'activity_labels.txt.